pixelhumain/GoGoCartoJs/docs/how-to-contribute/3-Code-explanations.md

 ================

 Instanciating a map with `goGoCarto('#gogocarto', myConfig)` will create a `GoGoCartoModule` which
-1. Load the configuration
+1. Loads the configuration
-2. Render the main template (layout) and insert it into the specified DOM
+2. Renders the main template (layout) and inserts it into the specified DOM
-3. Instanciate `AppModule`
+3. Instanciates `AppModule`
-4. Initialize some modules and components
+4. Initializes some modules and components
 (see src/js/gogocarto.ts)

-`AppModule` is a kind of "Ring to rule them all".
+`AppModule` is a kind of "One ring to rule them all".
 Every components, modules and managers belongs to `AppModule`.
 AppModule is accessible everywhere in the code calling the `App` variable.
 For example, in the `MapComponent`, If I want to get the `BoundsModule`, I can do
 ```javascript